saramasarone/saramasarone/README.md

 Looking for jobs :)

-- 👋 Hola, I’m @saramasarone and I'm a final-year Doctoral student at The Alan Turing Institute!
+- 👋 Hey, I’m @saramasarone and I'm a final-year Doctoral student at The Alan Turing Institute!

 - 👀 I’m interested in applying Machine Learning and Deep Learning to multi-omics and biological data to reveal insights in many diseases.
 Over my PhD, I also develop packages to automate ML/bioinformatics workflows.